chiconasa3000/BuildModel3D/README.md

 # BuildModel3D

-This project is about get a mesh of an structure bone like a pelvis or femur in order to get data like a distance on important areas for example distance between acetabulus and head femur in order to diagnostic an ill for example ostearthritis. the input is a x-ray image from a patient and a mesh template with help us to adapt this template in the coords of the x-ray image.
+This project is about get a mesh of an structure bone like a pelvis or femur in order to get data like a distance on important areas for example distance between acetabulus and head femur in order to diagnostic an ill named ostearthritis. the input is a x-ray image from a patient and a mesh template with help us to adapt this template in the coords of the x-ray image.
 So we will have a new mesh specific for the patient.
 (That's so cool).